alessioburgassi/ha_satel_integra_ext/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-# Alternative Satel Integra
+# Alternative Satel Integra Extended Home assistant integration by Alessio Burgassi

-The integration is based on build in Home Assistant [Satel Integra integration](https://www.home-assistant.io/integrations/satel_integra/).
+The integration is based on build in Home Assistant [Satel Integra integration] (https://www.home-assistant.io/integrations/satel_integra/) and wasilukm version (https://github.com/wasilukm/alt_ha_satel_integra)
 It provides the following additional features comparing to the mainstream integration:

   - encrypted communication (see `integration_key` configuration variable)
+  - support all zone status (Violation,Alarm, Memory Alarm, Tamper, Memory Tamper, Mask, Bypass)
+  - supoort deprecated implementation from 2015.11 HA versioni

 The `satel_integra` integration will allow Home Assistant users who own a Satel Integra alarm panel to leverage their alarm system and its sensors to provide Home Assistant with information about their homes.
 Connectivity between Home Assistant and the alarm is accomplished through a ETHM extension module that must be installed in the alarm.
 Compatible with ETHM-1 Plus module with firmware version > 2.00 (version 2.04 confirmed).